Credit: By Rhododendrites – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=49720739

-Fifty-one years ago yesterday, police in New York City raided a bar in Greenwich Village well known for serving LBGTQ+ patrons.
+Fifty-three years ago yesterday, police in New York City raided a bar in Greenwich Village well known for serving LBGTQ+ patrons.
 As noted by the Library of Congress’s Today in History entry for Stonewall, “[in New York state,] it was illegal to serve alcohol to a gay person until 1966, and in 1969, homosexuality was still considered a criminal offense.
 This led many gay establishments to operate sans liquor license, providing an open door for raids and police brutality.”
 It was not the first time police had harassed patrons at the Stonewall Inn—police routinely raided the bar; sometimes they would make arrests or they’d simply turn up to intimidate people and demand pay-offs in return for not publicly releasing patron names or giving out code violation citations.

 This particular raid would make an indelible mark in history.